CrayLabs/NCAR_ML_EKE/README.md

 We host and include the input data we used to run MOM6 along with pre-trained models and scripts we used for the paper.

-To download the data, either at the DOI link at the top of the repo or [here](https://doi.org/10.5281/zenodo.4682270)
+You can download the data, either at the DOI link at the top of the repo or [here](https://doi.org/10.5281/zenodo.4682270).

 Download the data into ``MOM6/INPUT``.
 The MOM6 input dataset pretrained models and scripts for the SmartSim workload are all